j1clubry/j1club-docs-site/docs/j1sports-governance.md

 ### Planning for a Tournament

 Chairperson or other executives of the committee can send a formal request to the Board, for planning and conducting a tournament.
 Board members (all) will work with the committee executives, analysing the interest shown, location availability, time and duration of the tournament, tournament fees (as applicable).
-Board members will have a exclusive meeting to discuss and vote on the approval for conducting tournament.
-Once a majority is secured in favour of conducting the tournament, the information is then communicated to the sports committee executives.
+Board members will have a exclusive meeting to discuss on the approval for conducting tournament.
+Once a majority (no voting, but just oral/written approval) is secured in favour of conducting the tournament, the information is then communicated to the sports committee executives.

-#### Fees

-#### Responsibilities

-Board members and other executives of the sports committee have full responsibility of the securing the keys to the location, sports equipments, and all the facilities included in the premises.
-It is also mandatory for atleast three board members and any one of the sports committee executives to be present throughout the tournament duration in the premises.

-All members/participants are required to follow the basic etiquettes and any special rules set by the board and the sports committee.
-Depending upon the ease-of-use, the executives of the committee can decide to use either Suomisports or WhatsApp or Signal for the communication amoung the group.
+Please visit the [J1 Tournaments Framework]() for detailed information.